Anna Stanisławska: "Aesop" episode

-Later life and marriages
+Later life

 Once divorced, Stanisławska swiftly married a distant relative, Jan Zbigniev Oleśnicki.
 According to Transaction, they were happily married until Oleśnicki's death from cholera in 1675 while on a military expedition during the Second Polish–Ottoman War.
 In 1677 she married again, to Jan Boguslaw Zbąski.
 In 1683, Zbąski died from an injury he sustained at the Battle of Vienna during the Third Polish–Ottoman War.
 It was at this point that Stanisławska began writing Transaction.
 Little is known of Stanisławska's life after 1685.
 At some point in the 1690s, she was sued in court after leading a group of servants and villagers against the new owners of a neighboring estate, which had been seized due to unpaid debts.
 She donated much of her wealth to various missionary groups and to the Piarist monks at Dunajgrod, leaving her estate to the latter in her will.
 She died on 2 June 1701, in Kurów.